Advanced Semiconductors

 Biography

-Professor Gianluca Setti joined KAUST in 2022 from the Politecnico di Torino, Italy, where he served as a Professor of Electronics for Signal and Data Processing in the Department of Electronics and Telecommunications (DET).
+Professor Gianluca Setti is the Dean of the CEMSE Division at KAUST.
+He joined KAUST in 2022 from the Politecnico di Torino, Italy, where he served as a Professor of Electronics for Signal and Data Processing in the Department of Electronics and Telecommunications (DET).
 He also served as the Rector’s Delegate on Research Quality Evaluation.

 He received his Ph.D. in Electronic Engineering and Computer Science ('97) from the University of Bologna, Italy.
 From 1997 to 2017, he was an assistant, associate and full professor of Circuit Theory and Analog Electronics at the University of Ferrara, Italy.
 Dr. Setti is the first serving non-US Editor-in-Chief of the Proceedings of the IEEE, the flagship journal of the Institute, a role he has held since 2019.
 He has also held the IEEE Vice Presidency for Publication Services and Products for two terms.
 During this period, he ensured ethics in using bibliometric indicators for evaluating the impact of individual scientists' research.
 Additionally, he served on IEEE's board of directors, where he addressed the impact of open access mandates on IEEE members.